sparkflows/sparkflows-docs/docs/tutorials/machine-learning/clustering-houses.rst

 Clustering Houses
 =================

 This workflow reads in a dataset.
-It then Performs KMeans Clustering on the Housing Dataset.
+It then performs KMeans Clustering on the Housing Dataset.

-Worklow
+Workflow
 -------

 Below is the workflow.
 It does the following:

 * Reads data from a sample dataset.
-* prints the results.
+* Prints the results.
-* Assemble the features for predictions.
+* Assembles the features for predictions.
-* Split it.
+* Splits it.
 * Perform KMeans Clustering.
 * ML Model save.
 * ML Model Load.